 A donkey, which is naturally unable to speak, spoke with a voice like a human.

-stopped the prophet's insanity
+stopped the prophet's insanity (ULT) and stop his insane action (UST)

 God used a donkey to stop the prophet's foolish action.
 (See: Metonymy)